Respiratory acidosis: Estimated changes

 Respiratory acidosis does not have a great effect on electrolyte levels.
 Some small effects occur on calcium and potassium levels.
 Acidosis decreases binding of calcium to albumin and tends to increase serum ionized calcium levels.
 In addition, acidemia causes an extracellular shift of potassium, but respiratory acidosis rarely causes clinically significant hyperkalemia.

 Diagnosis

 Diagnoses can be done by doing an ABG (Arterial Blood Gas) laboratory study, with a pH <7.35 and a PaCO2 >45 mmHg in an acute setting.
-Patients with COPD and other Chronic respiratory diseases will sometimes display higher numbers of PaCO2 with HCO3- >30 and normal pH.
+Patients with COPD and other Chronic respiratory diseases will sometimes display higher level of PaCO2 with HCO3- >30 and normal pH.